Ways to Consume Weed

-A big pro to using raw cannabis flower gives users the most control of the strain, source, and cannabinoid content than any other method.
+A big pro to using raw cannabis flower is that it gives users the most control of the strain, source, and cannabinoid content compared to any other method.
 This is very beneficial because you can smoke until you feel pleasantly lifted and can quit easily if you start getting paranoid.

-One thing to note about flower is the same strain the potency may still vary.
+One thing to note about flower, is the same strain may have varying potencies depending on the cultivator and his/her methods.
 This goes for the source and cannabinoid content as well.
 The smoke generated from burning papers and lighter fluid chemicals contain carcinogenic compounds.
 Users with compromised immune systems or lung problems should consider other methods of consuming cannabis.

 This is a smokeless, more efficient form of inhalation.
 Vaporizers heat cannabis plant matter (or its oil) to a temperature that forces trichomes away from the plant into the vapors.
 This also sets in within seconds of inhalation.